rimanfarhood/Crime-statistics-SE/README.md

     - User is asked to input the offense number they want statistics for.
     - When user input their choice a table of the statistic will be displayed.
+    - An error will be displayed if invalid input and the user will be asked to input a valid data, until input is valid.

 ![menu](https://github.com/rimanfarhood/Crime-statistics-SE/blob/main/assets/menu.png)